Engineers Australia produces a range of statistical resources to inform policy development.

 Engineering vacancies analysis

-This policy note examines the engineering labour market in Australia by analysing the direction of change in engineering vacancy numbers.
-It includes trends over the last decade, and to June 2017.
-Updated quarterly, you can download the latest copy here (pdf, 1.4MB).
+This report examines the engineering labour market in Australia by analysing the direction of change in engineering vacancy numbers.
+It includes trends over the last decade, and to October 2018.
+Updated quarterly, you can download the latest edition here (pdf, 1.03MB).

 Higher Education: applications, offers and acceptances

-This report analyses applications, offers and acceptances of places in university entry level engineering courses.
-You can download the latest copy here (pdf, 0.7MB).
+This report analyses applications, offers and acceptances of places in university entry level engineering courses from 2010 to 2017.
+Produced in August 2018, you can download the latest copy here (pdf, 0.9MB).

 Higher Education: commencements and completions

-This series of reports analyses the rates of commencement and completion of engineering courses at Australian universities, on a state-by-state basis.
+This series of reports analyses data from 2001-2015 which shows the rates of commencement and completion of engineering courses at Australian universities, on a state-by-state basis.

 - Click here to download the report for Queensland (pdf, 1.1MB).